Percy Rules

 Trail Clearing and Passing:

-- Musher must clear the trail of dogs and gear when setting up camp.
+- Any musher setting up camp must clear the trail of their dogs and gear.

-- Slower teams must yield to faster teams and allow them to pass cleanly.
+- Slower teams must yield to faster, overtaking teams and provide the overtaking team sufficient time to untangle if necessary before following.

-- A team being passed cannot overtake the overtaking team for a minimum of 5 minutes.
+- The team being passed cannot pass the overtaking team for a minimum of five (5) minutes.

 -